smartstore/user-docs/en/user-guide/catalog/managing-specification-attributes.md

 You can add new specification attributes by going to **Catalog > Specification Attributes**.
 The attributes you add here are globally available in your store and can be assigned to **any** product in the product detail configuration in the specification attributes tab.
 When creating specification attributes, you can specify **Display Names** for every language configured in your store, as well as a display order that specifies the order of attributes in the frontend.
 Once you've created a specification attribute, you can add the options to be made available when configuring the specification of a product.
 To do so, go to the **Options-Tab** of the attribute and click on **Add a New Option**.
 Here, you can also specify localized **Display Names** and a **Display Order**.

-> [!INFO]
+{% hint style="info" % }
-> ### Tip
+### Tip
-> When you want to add multiple values in one step, enter each of them separated by a semicolon, and check the box **Enter multiple names separated by semicolon** (;).
+When you want to add multiple values in one step, enter each of them separated by a semicolon, and check the box **Enter multiple names separated by semicolon** (;).
 When saving your options, an option will be created for each of the semicolon-divided values.
+{% endhint % }

 ## Assigning Specification Attributes to Products